JamesSample/icpw/README.md

 ## TOC trends (1990 - 2016)

+A major review of the ICPW database was undertaken during 2018/19.
+The work can be divided into two components: (i) a expanded analysis comprising 430 "TOC trends" stations, with the aim of updating the [work published in 2007](https://www.nature.com/articles/nature06316); and (ii) a clean-up of the ~260 "core" ICP Waters stations, with the aim of writing a more general "Thematic Report" on TOC trends during 2019.

+### TOC trends paper

-A major review of the ICPW database was undertaken during 2018.
-Site selections were reviewed and datasets expanded to cover the period 1990 to 2016.
+For the broader "TOC Trends" work, a new project was created, site selections were reviewed and datasets expanded to cover the period 1990 to 2016.
 Trends were then recalculated using the improved datasets.

  * [Part 1 - Data upload](http://nbviewer.jupyter.org/github/JamesSample/icpw/blob/master/toc_trends_oct_2018_part1.ipynb)
  * [Part 2 - Chemistry trends](http://nbviewer.jupyter.org/github/JamesSample/icpw/blob/master/toc_trends_oct_2018_part2.ipynb)
  * [Part 3 - Climate trends](http://nbviewer.jupyter.org/github/JamesSample/icpw/blob/master/toc_trends_oct_2018_part3.ipynb)

+### Thematic report

+Data for the "core" ICP Waters project(s) was first reviewed and tidied, and then checked for consistency with the data provided for the broader trends paper (above).
+Corrections were made as necessary, including replacing/substituting stations in some countries in order to make use of the best long-term monitoring datasets currently available.